4 Key Takeaways for Investors

 After reviewing the Tax Cuts & Jobs Act that was recently approved by Congress and signed into law by President Trump here are 4 Key Takeaways that Investors Should be Aware of.

-- Expansion of 529 College Savings Accounts make them more attractive.
+Expansion of 529 College Savings Accounts makes them more attractive.

 Good news for savers in 401(k) and IRA accounts.
 The tax benefits for retirement accounts stay the same despite worries that contribution limits would be reduced.
 There are a few minor changes that retirement savers should be aware of.
 Notably, investors who converted Traditional IRAs into Roth IRAs can no longer undo the conversion once it’s done.